Dynamic Cheap Talk without Feedback: Model

 denote the sender's indirect utility, where $a^*(p)$ is the receiver's best response given belief $p$.\footnote{If multiple actions are optimal, we assume ties are broken in favor of the sender, as is standard in the persuasion literature.}

-In any period, the sender's strategy induces a Bayes-plausible distribution over posterior beliefs, i.e., the expected posterior equals the prior.
+In any period, the sender's strategy induces a Bayes plausible distribution over posterior beliefs, i.e., the expected posterior equals the prior.
 In the static persuasion model, \citet{KamenicaBP} show that the sender's maximal payoff, given prior \(\pi\), is the concave envelope of the sender's indirect utility, denoted by \(\mathrm{Cav}\,\hat{u}_S(\pi)\).

 The same reasoning applies period by period in the dynamic game.
-In period \(n\), the sender induces a Bayes-plausible distribution over posterior beliefs with prior \(q_n\), so her expected payoff is at most \(\mathrm{Cav}\,\hat{u}_S(q_n)\).
+In period \(n\), the sender induces a Bayes plausible distribution over posterior beliefs with prior \(q_n\), so her expected payoff is at most \(\mathrm{Cav}\,\hat{u}_S(q_n)\).
 Therefore, against \(\tau^{\mathrm{myp}}\), the sender's \(\delta\)-discounted payoff under any strategy \(\sigma\) satisfies

 where the second inequality follows from Jensen's inequality, and the last equality uses \(\mathbb{E}_\sigma[q_n]=\mu\) for all \(n\).
-Thus, the Bayesian persuasion payoff at \(\mu\) is an upper bound on equilibrium payoffs in the dynamic game.
+Thus, against $\tau^{\mathrm{myp}}$, the sender's payoff is at most the Bayesian persuasion payoff at $\mu$.
+As we will show in \Cref{prop:necessary}, every uniform equilibrium payoff is induced by an obedient outcome, so the same bound applies to the sender's payoff in any uniform equilibrium.

 The stage game corresponds to cheap talk, where the sender cannot commit to how messages are generated.\footnote{Any cheap talk equilibrium payoff with prior $\mu$ is achievable as a uniform equilibrium payoff.} When the sender's preferences are state-independent, \citet{lipnowski2020cheap} show that her maximal cheap talk payoff is given by the quasi-concave envelope of \(\hat{u}_S\).
 The gap between the concave and quasi-concave envelopes captures the value of commitment (see \Cref{fig:BP-CT}).